QTDUadmin/QTDUsite/content/location-accommodation/index.md

 ### Climate

 Early November is the edge of summer in Brisbane.
-Temperatures range around 26-30°C in daytime, sometimes into the low 30s.
+Temperatures range around 26-30°C in daytime, sometimes into the low 30s, but humidity can make it seem hotter than this.
 Overnight temperatures tend to be around 18°C. As we are close to the tropics, it can be quite humid and there may be storms.
-Air-conditioning indoors can be quite cold, so you might like to bring a jumper nonetheless.
+Air-conditioning indoors can be very cold, so please consider bringing something warm for inside the conference venue.

-As the sun is a deadly laser, we recommend keeping an eye on the [UV index](http://www.bom.gov.au/uv/) while you're here, and using sunscreen and appropriate clothing, particularly in the middle of the day.
+The Australian sun really is harsher than in the Northern hemisphere!
+We have one of the highest rates of skin cancer in the world.
+We recommend purchasing sunscreen in Australia to use here as it is tested for our sun, wearing appropriate clothing, and keeping an eye on the [UV index](http://www.bom.gov.au/uv/) while you're here, particularly in the middle of the day.

 ### Things to See and Do

-From the centre of the city, it is a quick walk (or ferry) across the river to the cultural precinct of Southbank, which includes museums and art galleries, restaurants, and a public artificial beach.
+It's a quick walk (or ferry) from the centre of the city, across the river, to the cultural precinct of Southbank, which includes museums and art galleries, restaurants, and a public artificial beach.
 The next suburb over, West End, also has a variety of restaurants and cafes.

 For natural beaches, one can travel north to the Sunshine Coast, or south to the Gold Coast, or east to Stradbroke Island (however note these are definitely day trips!).